adijo/adijo.github.com/index.md

 use_math: true
 ---

-# Greetings,
+# Hey!

-I study computer science and mathematics and work as a Software Development Engineer at Amazon Web Services.
-Currently, I live in The Hague, Netherlands.
+I'm currently pursuing a Master's degree specializing in Artificial Intelligence at the University of Montreal, Quebec, Canada.
+Previously, I worked as a Software Development Engineer at Amazon Web Services in The Hague, Netherlands.

 * I write software that is hosted on [GitHub.](https://github.com/adijo)